Pharmacy PGY2 Residency Program: Infectious Diseases

 The resident will benefit from valuable experiences including conducting infectious diseases focused clinical research, preparing and presenting educational programs, staffing, teaching and precepting of students/ residents, and serving in various leadership roles with committee appointments.
 Flexibility is provided to meet the individual resident's goals and objectives.

-Pharmacists completing this specialized residency in infectious diseases will be prepared to function as infectious diseases pharmacy practitioners who are qualified for inpatient, acute care positions.
-This will be achieved through participation in interdisciplinary rounds, direct patient care, and teaching, all within the realm of infectious diseases.
-They will be proficient in the medication use process, formulary management, drug policy development and outcomes assessment.
+The intended PGY2 purpose will be achieved through participation in interdisciplinary rounds, direct patient care, and teaching, all within the realm of infectious diseases.
+Residents who successfully complete an accredited PGY2 pharmacy residency will be proficient in the medication use process, formulary management, drug policy development and outcomes assessment.

 AJH Residency Training Outcomes